lleon95/efimon/README.md

 ## Usage

+### EfiMon Power Analyser

+The EfiMon Power Analyser wraps a process and perform the analysis.
+It is self-contained and requires root.

 Currently, we have been focused on an analyser for measuring the power consumption based on the histograms.

 ```bash